 - An abnormal white blood cell count.

-Although many infections cause such symptoms throughout the body, in sepsis the organs begin to malfunction and blood flow becomes inadequate to parts of the body.
+Although many infections cause such symptoms throughout the body, in sepsis, the organs begin to malfunction, and blood flow becomes inadequate to parts of the body.

-When septic shock is diagnosed, blood pressure remains very low despite the administration of intensive intravenous fluids.
+When a septic shock is diagnosed, blood pressure remains very low despite the administration of intensive intravenous fluids.